wistia/wistia-open-docs/_posts/private-sharing.md

 This is the best sharing method to use if you want to:

-* Send out a single link from your own email account to a group people to allow them to view your video.
+* Send out a single link from your own email account to a group of people to allow them to view your video.
 * Track how people watch your video, but are less concerned about associating viewing with a viewer's email address.